fveve/minishell/README.md

-# **Project Name**
+# **Minishell**

 ### **Description**
-A simple shell implementation that supports basic commands, pipes, and redirections.
+Minishell is a simple shell implementation that supports basic commands, pipes, and redirections.

 ---